 In 5 Meliora Weekends ago when President Clinton spoke., Great Books with President Seligman.

-In A seat at the President’s table four years later soup and a grilled cheese sandwich at Magnolia’s and an eyewitness account from Evalyn Gleason.
+In A seat from the President’s table five years later five years of soup and a grilled cheese sandwich at Magnolia’s.

 In Next stop Albany.
 On the road with the Trumprenuers, the Trumprenuers at the airport.